kubeshop/testkube/docs/docs/articles/gitlab.md

     - testkube run test test-name -f
 ```

-Steps to connect to your Kubernetes cluster differ for each provider.
-You should check the docs of your Cloud provider on how to connect to the Kubernetes cluster from Gitlab CI.
+The steps to connect to your Kubernetes cluster differ for each provider.
+You should check the docs of your Cloud provider for how to connect to the Kubernetes cluster from Gitlab CI.

 ### How to configure Testkube CLI action for TK OSS and run a test